MicrosoftDocs/learn/learn-pr/languages/python-install-vscode/includes/3-exercise-install-python3.md

 ### Step 1 - Download the Python 3.8 installer for Windows

-Open a web browser and go to the
+Go to the
 [Python download page](https://www.python.org/downloads/?azure-portal=true).

 Select the **Download Python 3.*x*** button.
 When your browser prompts you to save the file, note the download path, and then save the file to your local hard drive.
 Most web browsers save downloaded files into your Downloads folder.

 ### Step 2 - Locate and run the installer application

-Depending on the web browser you use, you might have the option to run the file immediately after it has downloaded.
+Depending on the web browser you use, you might have the option to run the file immediately after it downloads.

 If not, you can open File Explorer, go to the download path that you noted in the previous step, and then double-click the file.
 The file's name should be **python-3.8.0.exe**.